urbit/urbit.org-reloaded/content/using/install.md

 Your Urbit ID is actually yours.
 As long as you control its cryptographic secrets, nobody can take it away from you.
 That's why it's important to know a little bit about the cryptographic architecture of Urbit secrets.

-Urbit ID secrets operate as a system of separate but hierarchically realted Ethereum key-pairs.
+Urbit ID secrets operate as a system of separate but hierarchically related Ethereum key-pairs.
 For any given ID, this system of key-pairs is referred to as a **Hierarchical Deterministic (HD) Wallet**. the Urbit HD wallet.
 Each of these Ethereum addresses have different powers over the same identity, from setting networking keys for communicating in the Urbit network to transferring ownership of identities.
 Important elements of the HD wallet:

 - **Master Ticket**: The "password" at the top of the hierarchy that determines the ownership.
 All other secrets are derived from this.
-If the rest of the wallet is lost or compromised, the master ticket can rederive everything.
+If the rest of the wallet is lost or compromised, the master ticket can derive everything.
 You'll log into Bridge with this.
 Always keep your master ticket extremely safe.

 - **Management Proxy**: Derived from the master ticket.
 Can perform non-ownership related operations such as configuring Urbit OS networking keys.

 - **Keyfile**: Derived from the management proxy.
-Used as crytographic proof that your Urbit ship it is who it says it is.
+Used as cryptographic proof that your Urbit ship it is who it says it is.
 You use it to start up your ship for the first time.

 ### Getting Your Keyfile {#keyfile}